 Infinite tells us, over and over, that there is an equivalency between jingoist, authoritarian white-supremacists, and the abused, impoverished, despised, exploited working class of Columbia.
 To say Comstock and Daisy Fitzroy suit each other, when one is hellbent on violent oppression and the other is fighting that oppression, is a bullshit conclusion to the game’s social and political setup.

 I came away from Infinite with a sense that Ken Levine tried to make a great game but Infinite got crushed under the pressures of a big budget and triple-A executives who demanded the game appeal to a young white male demographic: Simplified shooter, dudebro protag, boobs, and dull the political themes.

 The downloadable content (DLC) Burial at Sea seemed like an apology letter, acknowledging and addressing many of the gameplay and story problems I had with Infinite.

 For example, there’s a weapon wheel, so the player can carry more than two weapons at a time.
 Medical kits can be carried and used as needed (something I complained about in my previous Infinite write up).
 There’s a significant stealth component and non-lethal options for neutralizing enemies.
 A great deal of time is spent explaining the connections between vigors and plasmids, Handymen and Big Daddies, Columbia and Rapture.

-Burial at Sea also attempts to change Daisy Fitzroy into a self-aware, self-sacrificing savior, who voices serious doubts about the uprising and the resulting violence, and who never intended to kill the boy at all but was only pretending, due to a request from the Luteces.
+Burial at Sea also attempts to change Daisy Fitzroy into a self-sacrificing savior who voices serious doubts about the uprising and the resulting violence, and who never intends to kill the boy at all but is only pretending, due to a request from the Luteces.
 Helluva retcon.

 ~ J.L.
 Hilton